cdeciron/Compound-events-assessment/README.md

 A .zip file is included in this project and it is crucial to download it as it follows the exact same folder structure as used in the scripts.
 You will find also geospatial data/shapefiles for norway and its electricity price regions.

 # Scripts
-The project consists in several scripts, each being essential to assess the probbaility of compound events as previously described in the introduction.
+The project consists in several scripts, each being essential to assess the probability of compound events as previously described in the introduction.

 1) <ins>File loading</ins>
-_The script 'file loading' allows a preprocessing of the data: unit conversion, data clipping on shapefiles, regional averaging, exportation of the data as a csv file_
+The script 'file loading' allows a preprocessing of the data: unit conversion, data clipping on shapefiles, regional averaging, exportation of the data as a csv file

-Input: climate variables files, 2 at the same time
+<ins>Input:</ins> climate variables files, 2 at the same time

-2) <ins>Cold-dry events</ins>
+3) <ins>Cold-dry events</ins>
 _This script allow the calculation of the probability of a compound event to occur and provides a hypotheses test to assess the significance of the obtained results_

 <ins>Input</ins>: tasmin_pr CSVs